How to fix "Windows resource protection cannot perform the requested operation" Error?

 One of the most common steps when troubleshooting a computer is to boot into Safe Mode.
 Safe Mode starts Windows in a basic state, using a limited set of files and drivers.
-It can help to troubleshoot problems on your computer, and it can be effective way to scan your system for malware.
-Read this guide to find out how to start your Windows in Safe Mode.
+It can help to troubleshoot problems on your computer and be an effective way to scan the system for malware.
+Read this guide to find out how to start Windows in Safe Mode.

-If you are unable to start your Windows in Safe Mode anyway, then we recommend you to use your Windows installation media, like Windows DVD or USB, that contains Windows installation files.
-If you have a DVD or USB that contains your Windows 10 installation media, then insert it and restart your computer.
-You should get an on-screen message saying that you need to press any key to boot from CD or DVD.
-Simply press any key on your keyboard and follow the instructions.
-Select the installation language and click "Next", you should see "Repair your computer" option in the next step, find it and click it.
+If you are unable to start Windows in Safe Mode, we recommend that you to use your Windows installation media, such as Windows DVD or USB drive, which contains Windows installation files.
+If you have a DVD or USB that contains Windows 10 installation media, insert it and restart the computer.
+You should get an on-screen message stating that you need to press any key to boot from CD or DVD.
+Simply press any key on the keyboard and follow the instructions.
+Select the installation language and click "Next".
+You should see the "Repair your computer" option in the next step - find it and click it.
 This will lead you to the Automatic Repair screen.
-From there go to Troubleshoot > Advanced options and select Startup Settings.
+From here, go to Troubleshoot > Advanced options and select Startup Settings.
 Select the Safe Mode option and run the sfc /scannow command in Safe Mode.

 Run CHKDSK Utility

-It is always a good idea to periodically check your disk for errors.
+It is always a good idea to periodically check the disk for errors.
 There is a built-in tool in Windows tool to check the integrity of disks.
-It examines disks and corrects many types of common errors.
-You can run this tool from the command line or through a graphical interfac, in your case we recommend you to run it through Command Prompt.
-To run it from the command line, open Command Prompt, type "command prompt" and right-click on the "Command Prompt" result, select "Run as administrator" from the drop-down menu.
+It examines disks and corrects many common errors.
+You can run this tool from the command line or through a graphical interface.
+In this case, we recommend that you run it through Command Prompt.
+To run it from the command line, open Command Prompt, type "command prompt", right-click on the "Command Prompt" result, and select "Run as administrator" from the drop-down menu.

-In Command Prompt window type the "chkdsk C: /f" command and press Enter on your keyboard.
-Replace "C" with the letter of your hard drive if it is not the C: drive you want to scan (or your Windows operating system is on another drive) on your computer.
-The "chkdsk C: /f" command detects and repairs logical issues affecting your drive.
-To repair physical issues, run the "chkdsk C: /r" command as well.
-Windows will need to restart your computer to finish the scan, restart it and see if this fixed the “Windows resource protection cannot perform the requested operation” error.
+In the Command Prompt window, type the "chkdsk C: /f" command and press Enter on the keyboard.
+Replace "C" with the letter of your hard drive if it is not the C: drive you wish to scan (or the Windows operating system is on another drive) on your computer.
+The "chkdsk C: /f" command detects and repairs logical issues affecting the drive.
+To repair physical issues, also run the "chkdsk C: /r" command.
+Windows will need to restart the computer to finish the scan - restart it and see if this fixes the “Windows resource protection cannot perform the requested operation” error.

-The disk checking could take a lot of time, depending on your computer overall speed and the size of your hard drive.
-Be patient and wait until it gets finished.
+The disk checking could take a lot of time, depending on your computer's overall speed and size of hard drive.
+Be patient and wait until it finishes.

 Run ICACLS Command

-It is possible that System File Checker is failing to scan your system because it can not access the WinSxS folder due to some issues with the WinSxS folder's security descriptors.
-To run the ICALCS command open Command Prompt with administrative privileges again and execute the "ICACLS C:\Windows\winsxs" command.
+It is possible that System File Checker is failing to scan the system because it cannot access the WinSxS folder due to issues with the WinSxS folder's security descriptors.
+To run the ICALCS command, open Command Prompt with administrative privileges and execute the "ICACLS C:\Windows\winsxs" command.

-Restart your computer and run the System File Checker agai, see if this fixed the “Windows resource protection cannot perform the requested operation” error.
+Restart the computer and run the System File Checker.
+See if this fixes the “Windows resource protection cannot perform the requested operation” error.

 Run DISM Command

-DISM stands for Deployment Image Servicing and Management and it can be used to repair and prepare Windows images, including the Windows Recovery Environment, Windows Setup, and Windows PE.
-To run DISM scan you need to open Command Prompt as administrator again and to type in this command: "DISM /Online /Cleanup-Image /RestoreHealth".
-Press Enter on your keyboard to execute it.
-Wait for the process to complete and see if you are now able to run the System File Checker.
+Deployment Image Servicing and Management (DISM) can be used to repair and prepare Windows images, including the Windows Recovery Environment, Windows Setup, and Windows PE.
+To run a DISM scan, open Command Prompt as administrator and type this command: "DISM /Online /Cleanup-Image /RestoreHealth".
+Press Enter on the keyboard to execute it.
+Wait for the process to complete and see if you are now able to run System File Checker.

-If none of the methods mentioned above solved the problem for you then you could try to reinstall your Windows.
-That would mean erasing your current installation and replacing it with a clean one.
-Usually reinstalling Windows fixes all the problems, but that is the last thing we recommend and you should do it only if nothing else helps.
+If none of the methods mentioned above solve the problem, you can reinstall Windows.
+That would mean erasing the current installation and replacing it with a clean one.
+Reinstalling Windows usually fixes all problems, but is a last resort if nothing else works.

-That's it, we hope one of our provided solutions solved the problem and it was not necessary to reinstall your Windows operating system.
-If there is another method that solved the problem for you and it is not mentioned in our guide - do not hesitate to share it with us and with the others by leaving a comment in our comment section below.
+We hope one of these solutions solves the problem (and it was not necessary to reinstall the Windows operating system).
+If you know of other methods that solve the problem not mentioned in our guide, please share them with us by leaving a comment in the section below.

 Video Showing How To Fix “Windows resource protection cannot perform the requested operation” Error: